913165/mcp_server_setup/prometheus_mcp_setup.md

+# About Prometheus
+Prometheus is an open-source systems monitoring and alerting toolkit designed for reliability and scalability.
+It collects and stores metrics as time series data, providing powerful query capabilities.
+Prometheus is widely used for monitoring applications, infrastructure, and cloud-native environments.

 # Prometheus MCP Server Setup with Spring Boot

 This guide walks through setting up a Prometheus MCP (Model Context Protocol) server with a Spring Boot application for monitoring and metrics collection.